-Gordon's DTX, my friendly local liquor store, has the good fortune to be able to create Private Select Maker's Mark bourbon…and it's tasty!
+Gordon's DTX, my friendly local liquor store, has the good fortune to be able to create Private Select Maker's Mark bourbon.
+Sampling that alongside the rest of the Maker's Mark Bourbon lineup is a treat!

 Yesterday was Thanksgiving in America.